Global Warming Has Accelerated - Hansen 0125.pdf

 Climate Worst-Case Scenarios May Not Go Far Enough, Cloud Data Shows 0620.rtf - Clouds provide a substantial amplifying feedback.
 Climate sensitivity is about 5°C for doubled CO2, not 3°.

-In the the 3-panel figure, not only do high ECS models match observations much better than low ECS models do at 35-60°S latitude (see this commentary in blue), high ECS models also match observations better at 40-60°N latitude.
+In the the 3-panel figure below, not only do high ECS models match observations much better than low ECS models do at 35-60°S latitude (see this commentary in blue), high ECS models also match observations better at 40-60°N latitude.
+The high ECS model also matches observations a little better from 10 to 30°S over May to December.

-Shown below are climate sensitivities (eventual temperature response to doubled CO2 levels) in Global Climate Models.
+Shown below are climate sensitivities (eventual temperature response to doubled CO2 levels) in 28 and 29 partially overlapping Global Climate Models (GCMs).
 CMIP6 GCMs are more recent and more detailed than CMIP5 models.
 They especially do a better job of modeling clouds in detail.

 Abbreviations shown below, just above the -1 to +6 warming key, are TR = Tropics, EX = Extra-Tropical, both for Forcing by greenhouse gases (other than water vapor), which leads to heating.
 LR and RH are for Longwave Radiation and Relative Humidity.